Kidney disease innovation and research

 doctor and patient having a conversation

-Prevention and delaying disease progression
+Preventing disease progression

 If you are in the early stages of kidney disease, learn about ways to prevent disease progression or delay kidney failure, also called end-stage renal disease (ESRD) or end-stage kidney disease (ESKD).
-Research is ongoing for new medicines that help protect kidneys, especially for people at higher risk.

 Many of these treatments are still being studied or newly approved.
 Be sure to talk to your doctor about whether they're right for you and check back as new options become available.